interrogator/corpkit/doc_edit.md

 >    `baby`

-The two lists can then be mashed together:
+The two lists can then be mashed together in the `Edit` tab:

 | Data |  Branch    |  Operation    |  Denominator | Branch | Sort | Just totals | Just entries |
 |:----------:|:-----------:|:--------------:|:-------------:|:-------:|:-------:|:-----:|:------:|